Take the Next Step

 In order to receive Step 4 or 5 recognition, cities will record all of the CORE metrics listed in the table below under “Step 4 Metrics,” along with a handful of additional metrics chosen by the city (see the second table below).
 Each metric contains multiple metric elements.
 Every element within a metric must be completed in order for a metric to be completed for Step 4 recognition.
 Click on the links in the table to see the complete list of elements for each metric, as well as explanations of each metric element and how to record it.
 Certain metric elements from these lists are considered “eligible metric elements” for Step 5 recognition.
 Cities may improve upon any three of the eligible metric elements listed in the Step 5 column to receive recognition for Step 5.
 Recognition will be awarded each year, so cities must continue to show improvement to maintain their Step 5 status.

-Use the 2020 Step 4/5 Worksheet to take notes or assign tasks to colleagues.
-To record city metrics for Steps 4 or 5, you need to use the unique link that was emailed directly to Step 3, 4, and 5 GreenStep Coordinators (If you are not Step 3/4/5 but are ready for Step 4, please let us know so we can add you to the email list).
-This link will take you to a reporting tool where you will submit your data.
-If you have questions about the reporting tool, contact Kristin Mroz at firstname.lastname@example.org or 651.757.2793.
+Use the 2021 Step 4/5 Worksheet to take notes or assign tasks to colleagues.
+To record city metrics for Steps 4 or 5, you need to use the unique username that was emailed directly to Step 3, 4, and 5 GreenStep Coordinators (If you are not Step 3/4/5 but are ready for Step 4, please let us know so we can add you to the email list).
+Then use the reporting tool (sent to all Step 3-5 communities by December 2020) to submit your data.
+If you have questions about the reporting tool, contact Kristin Mroz at email@example.com or 651.757.2793.